Slovakia’s New Citizenship-by-Descent Bill: How To Apply

 The question of who was actually a Czechoslovak citizen in the early days of Czechoslovakia is fairly complex.
 More on that here.

-Nevertheless, it is undisputed that any duly resident citizen of the Kingdom of Hungary, who left Slovakia on or after 17 July 1910, became a Czechoslovak citizen (although there are certain exceptions, such as naturalizing in the United States before 1920).
+Nevertheless, it is undisputed that any duly resident citizen of the Kingdom of Hungary, who left Slovakia on or after 28 October 1908, became a Czechoslovak citizen (although there are certain exceptions, such as naturalizing in the United States before 1920).
 Furthermore, anyone who left after 1930 would likely appear on the Czechoslovak census, which would list their citizenship.

 In either case, Slovak authorities have the ultimate say.